 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

-In a few states, you can make a legal will digitally – that is, you can make the will, sign it, and have it witnessed without ever printing it out.
+In a handful of states, you can make a legal will digitally—that is, you can make the will, sign it, and have it witnessed without ever printing it out.
 Although such electronic wills are currently available in only a minority of states, many other states are considering making electronic wills legal.
-It is generally assumed that most states will allow them in the near future.
-Additionally, Pennsylvania recognizes wills that were made in other states that were in compliance with that state's laws, so Pennsylvania could recognize such a will as long as it conformed to the other state's rules.
-20 Pa.
-Cons.
-Stat. § 2504.1.
+Pennsylvania currently doesn't allow e-wills, but that may change in the future.

 You can find Pennsylvania's laws about making wills here: Pennsylvania Consolidated Statutes Title 20 Decedents, Estates, and Fiduciaries Chapter 25 Wills.